Xiaoli1127/GitRepository/simurosot/simurosot_robo_challenge_obstacle_avoidance.md

 >Figure 1 Field for SimuroSot Robo Challenge.

 ## 1 Introduction
 The following rules and regulations govern the game of SimuroSot Robo Obstacle avoidance challenge.
 The rules and regulations stated are to ensure a fair competition takes place.
 The objective of the SimuroSotRobo Obstacle avoidance challenge is to allow researchers to develop control algorithms, path planning andobstacle identification strategies without the need of complex and costly hardware setup.
-Teams areencouraged to use the simulation platform for the evaluation of their algorithms and eventually to participlein the RoboSot obstacle avoidance challenge which is exposed to real world conditions.
+Teams are encouraged to use the simulation platform for the evaluation of their algorithms and eventually to participlein the RoboSot obstacle avoidance challenge which is exposed to real world conditions.

 ## 2 Platform
 #### 2.1.
 The simulation software